Warwick-Robotics-And-Aerospace/Search-and-rescue-drones/README.md

 Object detection software will be needed to identify lost souls from a camera feed, and possibly also a feed from a infra-red camera too.
 Software for this is yet to be implemented.

-## Detailed Code Explanation
+## Detailed Matlab Code Explanation
 The 4 matlab files are Drone.m, CentralControl.m, Main.m and PhysicialObject.m.
 Drone and CentralControl and PhysicalObject are all classes.
 Drone inherits from PhysicalObject.
 It is possible that obstacles like trees and also search targets like people will be added as classes into the simulation - and they will inherit from PhysicalObject too.
 These classes work together to simulate the movement, interaction, and collision avoidance behavior of drones within a simulated environment.
 The PhysicalObject class provides a foundation for representing objects with physical properties, while the Drone class extends this functionality to model drone-specific behavior.
 The CentralControl class manages the coordination and interaction between multiple drones to ensure safe and efficient operation within the simulation environment.

-Central Control designed to be ran on a central control station.

-Main is the main loop which calls functions inside of Drone and CentralControl to update the scene.

-The three classes are PhysicalObject, Drone, and CentralControl, designed to simulate the behavior of drones within a larger environment.
 Summary of each class:

 PhysicalObject Class:
     This serves as a base class for objects in the simulation.